OmGaler/CronPot/k8s/README.md

 Plain `github push` seeds from local `docs` into `/vault/docs`, removes duplicate top-level Markdown files left by older bad pushes, then runs the GitHub push Job.
 Use `--seed-from other-vault` for a different local folder, or `--no-seed` when the current PVC should be pushed exactly as it stands.

 These commands create one-shot Kubernetes Jobs using `alpine/git`.
 The token stays in the Secret `cronpot-vault-github`; it is not stored in the manifest files.
-The `cronpot k ...` alias is also available if you prefer a shorter command.
+The `cronpot k ...` alias is also available.

 ## API Checks

-With port-forwarding running, try:
+With port-forwarding running:

 ```powershell
 Invoke-RestMethod http://127.0.0.1:8080/recipes